How to Set Short-Term Financial Goals

 6. Thinking outside the box - Finally, you may want to do some research and see if there are more efficient ways to reach your financial goals.
 For example, maybe you’re retired and you want to pay off your credit cards and prepare for an upcoming medical procedure.
 However, you don’t want to have to move out of your cherished family home or go back to work.

-In this situation, a faster way to reach your financial goals may be to participate in a sale-leaseback program.
-These types of programs allow you to sell your home without having to move out of it.
+In this situation, a faster way to reach your financial goals may be to participate in a sell and stay transaction.
+This allows you to sell your home without having to move out of it.
 Instead, you can keep living in your home as a renter.
-Meanwhile, you can use the money you receive from your home’s equity to pay off your credit cards and finance your healthcare expenses in one fell swoop.
+Meanwhile, you can use the money you receive from your home’s equity to pay off your credit cards and finance whatever you'd like in one fell swoop.

 Reach your short-term financial goals with Truehold

-If you want to enjoy greater financial freedom, Truehold’s Sale-Leaseback program may be the perfect solution.
-This program enables homeowners to unlock their wealth as they continue living in their homes.
+If you want to enjoy greater financial freedom, Truehold’s sell and stay transaction may be the perfect solution.
+This enables homeowners to unlock their wealth and continue living in their homes as renters.

-By freeing up money from your home equity, you can finally achieve many of your short-term financial goals—whether that’s building your dream home, financing a critical medical procedure, or simply enjoying a little more spending flexibility throughout the month.
-What’s more, you can offload the burdens of maintaining and repairing your home to us at Truehold.
+By freeing up money, you can finally achieve many of your short-term financial goals—whether that’s building your dream home, regaining stability, or simply enjoying a little more spending flexibility throughout the month.
+What’s more, you can offload property tax, property insurance, and essential repairs to us at Truehold.

 Want more personal finance tips and tricks from Truehold?
 Check out our helpful family financial planning resources today.